Is YouTube Premium Worth the Cost? 7 Things You Need to Consider

 Sounds to me like YouTube Red just benefits the top 1% of content creators

 YouTube, the American government is not a good role model

-— Chris Hubbard (@chrisconsiders) October 21, 2015
+— Chris Hubbard (@hubglacier) October 21, 2015

-There are stories of popular YouTube creators who were “forced” into taking part in YouTube Red (refusal meant removal of their videos) while lesser-known YouTube creators weren’t even notified about YouTube Red until the announcement itself.
+There are stories of popular YouTube creators who were “forced” into taking part in the YouTube Originals program (refusal meant removal of their videos) while lesser-known YouTube creators weren’t even notified about YouTube Originals.